emirdemirel/ALTA/README.md

 **NOTE**: If you use ```dev``` and ```test``` sets in your experiments, please cite [3]

+## System Details

+Automatic Lyrics Transcription is the task of translating singing voice into text.
+As in hybrid speech recognition, our

 ### References
 [1] Povey, Daniel, et al. "The Kaldi speech recognition toolkit."
 IEEE 2011 workshop on automatic speech recognition and understanding.
 No. CONF.
 IEEE Signal Processing Society, 2011.